Search keywords in the Bible:

 2 Kings 7:9

-Other Translations of 2 Kings 7:9
+Other Translations for 2 Kings 7:9

 Then they said one to another, We doe not well: this day is a day of good tydings, and we hold our peace: if we tarie till the morning light, some mischiefe will come vpon vs: nowe therefore come, that we may goe, and tell the kings houshold.